 Razor bumps will typically go away if shaving is stopped.
 Hair removal products (depilatories) can be used instead of shaving.
 But these products can irritate the skin and should be used only once or twice a week.

 Or you can prevent irritation from shaving by having beard hair removed permanently with laser treatments or electrolysis.

-Following these shaving instructions can help prevent razor bumps from forming:
+Following these shaving instructions can help prevent razor bumps:

-Razor bumps are common among African Americans and people with tightly coiled hair.
+Anyone can get razor bumps, but they are common among African Americans and people who have tightly coiled hair.

 To learn more visit Healthwise.org